Credit @m_squazzo on Instagram

 Day Trip: Take a Hip Hop Tour of The Bronx (New York City)

-The richness of hip hop culture has influenced people throughout the world.
-Take a memorable guided adventure from Midtown Manhattan, the site of the very first hip hop party, through Harlem and the ‘Boogie Down Bronx’ with Hush Tours.
+The richness of hip hop culture has influenced people throughout the world, and this year marks the 50th anniversary of hip hop!
+To mark the occasion, head to the Bronx (the birthplace of hip hop) and check out the Universal Hip Hop Museum.
+Or take a memorable guided adventure from Midtown Manhattan, the site of the very first hip hop party, through Harlem and the ‘Boogie Down Bronx’ with Hush Tours.
 In this immersive experience you’ll reminisce and learn as you see classic backdrops and listen to real-time narratives from iconic, charismatic hip hop pioneers.
 Some of hip hop’s most important landmarks you’ll see include: the Graffiti Wall of Fame, “Harlem World”, the Apollo Theater, and Yankee Stadium.
 You’ll also encounter famous murals dedicated to legends like Big L, Kool Herc, and more (you’ll have plenty of time to step off the bus, so you can take selfies in front of these iconic works of art).
 Part of the fun is seeing if your celebrity tour guide is spotted and shouted out on the streets! (you’ll also get the chance to interact with the celebrity guides and take an exclusive group photo of the whole tour crew).

 Overnight: Revel in Music History, Enjoy Live Performances, and More at Bethel Woods Center for the Arts (Catskills)

-Head to Bethel Woods Center for the Arts in Sullivan County and take a ‘trip’ back to the 1960s to explore how important community and collaboration were to the success of the 1969 Woodstock festival and how this idea influences today’s events and gatherings.
-The Center, located on the National Register Historic Site of the 1969 Woodstock Music & Art Fair, is home to a one-of-a-kind cultural center offering a diverse mix of performances and arts programs that inspiree decade that ushered in a new world, and much more.
-The lush 800-acre campus includes a Pavilion Stage amphitheater with seating for 16,000, an intimate 440-seat indoor Event Gallery, the award-winning Museum at Bethel Woods, and a Conservatory for arts education programming.
+Head to Bethel Woods Center for the Arts in Sullivan County and take a ‘trip’ back to the 1960s; explore how important community and collaboration were to the success of the 1969 Woodstock festival and how this idea influences today’s events and gatherings.
+The Center, located on the National Register Historic Site of the 1969 Woodstock Music & Art Fair, is home to a one-of-a-kind cultural center offering a diverse mix of performances and arts programs that inspire the decade that ushered in a new world, and much more.
+The lush 800-acre campus includes a Pavilion Stage amphitheater with seating for 16,000 (featuring a summer lineup with: James Taylor, Shania Twain, and Chris Stapleton), an intimate 440-seat indoor Event Gallery, the award-winning Museum at Bethel Woods, and a Conservatory for arts education programming.
 Stay at Villa Roma Resort & Conference Center in nearby Callicoon, a scenic mountain location with virtually every indoor and outdoor amenity.

 Day Trip: Embark on a Whirlpool Jet Boat Tour of the Niagara River and Niagara Falls (Greater Niagara)